Pansa Vosbein

 Pansa Vosbein (พรรษา วอสเบียน; born 31 July 1996), nicknamed Milk (มิ้ลค์), is a Thai actress under GMMTV.
-She gained recognition for her sapphic roles in Bad Buddy (2021) and Whale Store xoxo (2025).
+She first gained recognition for her debut role in the 2021 television series Bad Buddy and came to further prominence for starring in F4 Thailand: Boys Over Flowers, the Thai adaptation of the Japanese manga Hana Yori Dango.
+She is also known for her sapphic roles in Thai girl's love series 23.5 (2024), Whale Store xoxo (2025) and Girl Rules (2026).

 Early life and education

 Pansa was born on 31 July 1996, the fourth of five brothers and sisters.
 She is of Chinese, Danish, Mon, and Thai ancestry.
 She graduated from Maejo University in Chiang Mai province.

 Career

 Beginnings

 Pansa began her career as a model in commercials during her school days.
 In 2018, she participated in an audition called GSB Gen Campus Star 2018, organised by the magazine Campus together with the Thai Government Savings Bank.
 She passed the audition as one of the 23 representatives of Northern Thailand.

 In 2019, Pansa got her first acting role in the music video for Ronnadet Wongsaroj's song "Pen Arai Sak Yang".
 Pansa eventually became a full-time actress after an invitation from film director Kanittha Kwunyoo.